Table of Contents

 Writing

-- The writer keeps tracks of the written data, and contains the NeedsFlush property that determines if the internal buffers are close to full, and the written data should be flushed.
+• The writer keeps track of the written data, and contains the NeedsFlush property that determines if the internal buffers are close to full, and the written data should be flushed.
 The limit of "close to full" is arbitrarily determined, and future performance profiling might be needed (you are free to do so, or file an issue for it).

 When writing to Stream or TextWriter, the destination memory is rented, and is written in large blocks when flushing.
 Writing to PipeWriter delegates all of this to the pipe.